rnem/ansible/roles/storage/README.md

 This role manages system storage

 OS Versions:
-- RHEL 6
+- RHEL 6 -- This role functions on RHEL6
-- RHEL 7

--- This role functions on RHEL6 and RHEL7
+- RHEL 7 -- This role functions on RHEL7

 Requirements
 ------------